kmaho17/shinpokered-rebalanced/README.md

     - Pokemon that evolve >= level 30 will evolve at 8/7x the original level
   - Gym leaders and the E4 scale slightly higher than normal trainers
   - If trainer scaling is on, you do not need to beat the 1st route 22 rival solo to get oak's pokeballs
-  - In hard mode, the scaling is based on the absolute highest level of your team
+  - In hard mode, or against gym leaders, the scaling is based on the absolute highest level of your team
-  - In normal difficulty, the scaling is based on a weighted average of your team's levels
+  - In normal difficulty against regular trainers, the scaling is based on a weighted average of your team's levels
 - Playing on hard mode provides increased difficulty
   - Pressing RIGHT while the cursor is in the BATTLE STYLE box will toggle the feature on/off
   - Contrasting this, pressing LEFT will let you select a battle style without toggling difficulty